 (i) Jointly or Survivor (ii) Either or Survivor

 (iii) Former or Survivor (iv) any one or Survivor

 One or more of the joint account holders can authorise operation on the account on his/their behalf by giving a Mandate or executing a Power of Attorney, but, such Mandate or Power of Attorney must be given by all the parties to the accounts.
 Addition/deletion of any name, material alteration, closure of account & operational instructions in the joint account can be changed by all the account holders jointly.
 However, in joint accounts with operational instructions “Former or Survivor”, instructions can be changed/revoked only by Former.

-c) Illiterate person: Illiterate person is a person who cannot read or write.
-Such persons are competent to enter in to a valid contract.
-The account(other than Current Account) of such a person may be opened provided he calls on the Bank with a latest passport size photograph.
-Photograph is essential for identification.
+c) Illiterate person: An illiterate person is a person who cannot read or write.
+Such persons are competent to enter into a valid contract.
+The account(other than the Current Account) of such a person may be opened provided he calls the Bank with the latest passport-size photograph.
+A photograph is essential for identification.
 Thereupon, his thumb impression or mark should be obtained on the account opening form/card in the presence of the Bank’s official.
 Such thumb impressions or marks affixed by illiterate persons on instruments are equivalent to their signatures.
-Any withdrawal/repayment of deposit amount and/or interest by way of withdrawal form or otherwise should similarly be affixed with the thumb impression or mark of the depositor.
+Any withdrawal/repayment of the deposit amount and/or interest by way of withdrawal form or otherwise should similarly be affixed with the thumb impression or mark of the depositor.